skeggse/node-discover/README.md

 Compatibility
 =============

 This module uses broadcast and multicast features from node's dgram module.
-All required features of the dgram module are implemented in the following versions of node

-	- v0.4.x
+Additionally, this module depends on changes to the dgram module in 0.10.
+Therefore, this module is compatible with Node

-	- v0.6.9+
+	- v0.10.0+

 Example
 =======